nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

             Run time metrics may be incomplete for runs with short running tasks, as in the case of this tutorial.

-### :material-check-all: Summary
+!!! cboard-list-2 "Summary"

     In this step you have learned:

     1. How to generate reports and charts for your executions.

 ## Run a project from GitHub